schrockwell/bodyguard/README.md

 * `:ok` to permit the action
 * `{:error, reason}` to deny the action; most commonly `{:error, :unauthorized}`

-To trigger the callbacks, call `authorize(actor, action, params)`, where the `actor` is slightly more flexible – it can be a user, a `Plug.Conn`, or a `Phoenix.Socket`.
+To perform authorization via the callbacks, call `authorize(actor, action, opts)`, where the `actor` is slightly more flexible – it can be a user, a `Plug.Conn`, or a `Phoenix.Socket`.

 ```elixir
 defmodule MyApp.Blog.Policy do